 Transjugular liver biopsy

-Two trained operators (LS and NG) experts in TJLB performed all the procedures using a standard procedure and material that included both a TJL-101-ET needle set (Cook Europe, Bjaeverskov, Denmark) and a 8F curved catheter (Cordis Europa, Amsterdam, The Netherlands).
+Two trained operators (LS and NG) experts in TJLB performed all the procedures using a standard procedure and material that included both a TJL-101-ET needle set (Cook Europe, Bjaeverskov, Denmark) and an 8F curved catheter (Cordis Europa, Amsterdam, The Netherlands).
 Under light sedation, the right jugular vein was punctured and the catheter introduced in the right hepatic vein under radiological guidance.
 The catheter was wedged into a small hepatic venule in order to block blood flow, followed by injection of iodinated contrast media to verify the proper position of the catheter in a wedge position.
 A stable tracing on the monitor was required to accept the measure as valid, while taking the mid-chest as the external zero reference.
 The free hepatic venous pressure was measured while the catheter was floating in the hepatic vein close to the ostium of the vena cava.
 The mean value of at least two measurements of wedge and free pressures recorded in different vascular territories in the right liver lobe were kept for analysis.
 The difference between wedge- and free hepatic venous pressure, named the HVPG, is the parameter used to assess PHT in a clinical setting[11].

 Liver stiffness